I love learning. I want to know everything.

 - Conscious Competence.
 With lots of practice and high levels of concentration, we can do the thing at a fair-to-middling level.
 This is how I feel about folding long-sleeved shirts.

 - Unconscious Competence.
-Also known as mastery, where we can do the thing without thinking about it.
-Easy examples include walking and speaking our native language.
+Also known as mastery.
+This is where where we can do the thing without thinking about it.
+For example, our native language typically doesn’t require any additional effort to use — we can just think or speak in it.

 This is a generally-accepted representation of the learning process, as hashed out by people much smarter than me, based on years of research.

-The Learning Trap lurks inside a different progression, however — one that Nate and I noticed as we’ve observed our own behavior while learning:
+The Learning Trap lurks inside a slightly different progression, however — one I’ve noticed by observing my own behavior while learning:

 - Clueless and Happy.
-I have no idea that I’m stupid.2
+I have no idea that I don’t know a thing.2 Life is pretty good.

 - Self-Conscious and Defensive.
-I am now aware that I’m stupid, and I’m pissed off that you pointed it out.
+I am now aware that I have a knowledge gap, and I’m mad that you pointed it out.
+Thanks a lot, ya jerk.

-Over drinks with Phil last year, I put the stages another way:
+Over drinks with my friend Phil last year, I summed it up like this:

 The path of learning according to @jlengstorf: know nothing > know a little > insufferable asshole > wisdom.— Phil Caravaggio (@philcaravaggio) June 12, 2015